Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/FAQ/FAQ.md

 <details>
   <summary><strong>Q: How can I specify an exact number of objects to place using the sample foreground object placement Randomizer?</strong> </summary><br>

 The provided `ForegroundObjectPlacementRandomizer` uses Poisson Disk sampling to find randomly positioned points in the space denoted by the provided `Width` and `Height` values.
-The distance between the sampled points will be at equal to `Separation Distance`.
+The lower bound on the distance between the sampled points will be `Separation Distance`.
 The number of sampled points will be the maximum number of points in the given area that match these criteria.

 Thus, to limit the number of spawned objects, you can simply introduce a hard limit in the `for` loop that iterates over the Poisson Disk samples, to break out of the loop if the limit is reached.
 For example: